zizisoft/gitlock/architecture.md

 When SHA-256 Becomes Weak
 =========================

+SHA-256 is very strong.
+It can last several decades.
+But when the day comes, we can replace it with a new hash algorithm.

 For example we replace it with a new hash algorithm `sha3-256`.
 First, for every old tag, write the tag name and the tag message (separated by an empty line), like this:

 ```